jorgevrgs/fcc-landing-page/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portfolio
+# Landing Page

-> The portfolio is a project built with development best practices such as HTML semantic tags, CSS prefixes, Linters, and more.
+> The landing page is a project built with development best practices such as HTML semantic tags, CSS prefixes, Linters, and more.

 ![screenshot](./assets/images/app_screenshot.png)